 - You can be more tax-efficient -please see our article on contractor tips referenced above.
-In addition. you can also plan your company’s and your own finances better.
-The company’s Corporation Tax rate is currently 19%.
+In addition, you can also plan your company’s and your own finances better.
+The company Corporation Tax rate is currently 19% if your profits are under £50K or at a higher tax rate if your profits are over this, as explained above.
 Likewise, the personal tax rate for the employed and self-employed varies between 20% and 45%.
 Moreover, the basic tax rate on dividends is now 8.75%.

 - You could split the business income.
 When you have your own company, you have the option to transfer some shares.
 This could be to your spouse or one of your family members.
 Dividends are then payable from the company bank account to the shareholders in line with the share ratio.

 - Protection of your company name.
-Company names are unique, and no two are the same.
-Once you have started your own company, its name is unique to you.
-Please note that this is not the case for those that are self-employed.
+Indeed, company names are unique, and no two are the same.
+Therefore, once you have started your own company, its name is unique to you.
+However, this is not the case for those that are self-employed.

 - There will be the option to be able to defer some of your income into the future.
 When you operate through your own company, you will decide what salary and dividends to pay and when you would like to pay these.
 If you do defer some of your income, you might then draw this at a later time.
 This could be when perhaps you have only worked for part of the year, and your income in that year is lower than usual.
 Indeed, this is a far more tax-efficient way to take your income rather than draw all of it in the year you earn it.
 When you make a good income and draw it all, you may pay higher rates tax on the amount that falls in the higher rates tax band.
 When you have your own company, you can plan around this.

 Better credibility with the outside world